ManimCommunity/manim/docs/source/tutorials/using_text.rst

 LaTeX commands and keyword arguments
 ====================================

 We can use any standard LaTeX commands in the AMS maths packages.
-For example the ``mathtt`` math-text type, or the ``looparrowright`` arrow.
+Such as the ``mathtt`` math-text type or the ``looparrowright`` arrow.

 .. manim:: AMSLaTeX
     :save_last_frame: